298 Corning Drive

-A splendid gallery entrance hall with barrel ceiling, exquisite plaster details, crystal wall sconces provided access to the main rooms and elevator.
-The living room had herringbone wood floors, decorative ceiling medallion, fireplace with intricate wood details, bay window, paneled walls, leaded windows & a door leading to a deck.
-A paneled library with an unusual fireplace, floor to ceiling bookshelves with ladder, two walls of leaded windows was off of the hall.
+A splendid gallery entrance hall with a barrel ceiling, exquisite plaster details, crystal wall sconces provided access to the main rooms and elevator.
+The living room had herringbone wood floors, decorative ceiling medallion, a fireplace with intricate wood details, a bay window, paneled walls, leaded windows & a door leading to a deck.
+A paneled library with an impressive fireplace, floor to ceiling bookshelves with ladder, two walls of leaded windows was off of the hall.
 The formal dining room provided access to the deck and kitchen.

 An impressive staircase led to the second floor.
-The master bedroom suite consisted of a bedroom with a fireplace, separate sunroom, and in-suite bath.
+The master bedroom suite consisted of a bedroom with a fireplace, separate sunroom, and an in-suite bath.
 Four bedrooms, each with a private bathroom and laundry room, completed the 2nd floor.
 The third floor provided abundant storage.

 The lower level consisted of a recreation room with a fireplace, a beamed ceiling and a slider to a secluded deck, two half bathrooms, a bonus laundry room, and added storage.
 Other features included a separate two-car garage with a bedroom and a full bath.